 What is asked from graduates?

-The nationwide master’s degree career monitoring query, which is implemented jointly by the universities, collects information on the quality and relevance of the working life integration of people with academic degrees, on the development of their career and on their satisfaction with their completed degree.
-The query provides up-to-date information for quality assurance and control work at universities, and for research use.
+The nationwide master’s degree career monitoring survey, which is implemented jointly by the universities, collects information on the quality and relevance of the working life integration of people with academic degrees, on the development of their career and on their satisfaction with their completed degree.
+The survey provides up-to-date information for quality assurance and control work at universities, and for research use.

 Processing of the material

 The responses are processed with full confidentiality.
 Using a personal identifier, the information provided by the respondent is coupled with background information (including field of education and main subject) taken from the study register (from the national study information system VIRTA).
 The material compiled of the responses does not contain direct identifier data of persons, and the results are always reported (e.g. on the töissä.fi website) so that the feedback sent by individual respondents cannot be identified.
 Materials can also be disclosed without direct identifier data for research purposes to cooperation partners (e.g. to trade unions such as AKAVA).
 The anonymised materials are retained in electronic format in the Finnish Social Science Data Archive.
-More detailed information on the processed data and on the way of processing can be found in the privacy statement (pdf).
+More detailed information on the processed data and on the way of processing can be found in the privacy statement on the universities’ own pages and at this link.

 The career monitoring materials are available for research use and thesis projects from the AILA service of the Finnish Social Science Data Archive.
 Further information on the career monitoring material is available by contacting the contact person of your own university.